-Homemade Detoxing Lemon Ginger Tea Recipe is the perfect way to drink something both delicious and good for you at the same time.
+Detoxing Lemon Ginger Tea Recipe is the perfect way to drink something both delicious and good for you simultaneously.
+It’s also a great tea to drink during flu season because of its health benefits.

 If you’re looking for more great recipes, Cold Remedy Tea and Herbal Bedtime Tea will help you on your search for new homemade recipes.

 My favorite detox tea involves no bags.
-Just lemons, fresh ginger root and stevia with hot water.
+Just lemons, fresh ginger root, and stevia with hot water.
 That’s it.
-Your taste buds will love you for this wonderful lemon ginger water that’s loaded with important antioxidants.
+Your taste buds will love you for this wonderful lemon ginger water that’s loaded with essential antioxidants.

 You’ll love it if you like lemons and ginger root.
-It has a completely different taste than a lemon ginger tea bag.
-(Personally, I don’t even like lemon ginger tea in bags – this recipe tastes SO MUCH better!)
+It has an entirely different taste than a lemon ginger tea bag.
+(Personally, I don’t even like lemon ginger tea in bags – this recipe tastes MUCH better!)

 This fresh lemon ginger tea recipe is good for you and tastes amazing.

 I have always loved coffee.
-My great-aunt gave me a sip of hers when I was 6 years old.
-It had cream and sugar, so I thought it was just wonderful.
+My great-aunt gave me a sip of hers when I was six years old.
+It had cream and sugar, so I thought it was just incredible.
 I upgraded my drink of choice to a latte.

-Now that I’ve decided less is more, it was time to kiss my latte habit goodbye.
+Now that I’ve decided less is more, it is time to kiss my latte habit goodbye.
 Now I’ve turned to homemade lemon ginger tea throughout the day.

 Here’s some fun facts about ginger you probably didn’t know:

-4) The plant is native to southeast Asia.
+- The plant is native to Southeast Asia.

-5) Slices of ginger are eaten in Japan in between food courses to clear the palate.
+- Slices of ginger are eaten in Japan between food courses to clear the palate.

 How to preserve fresh ginger once you’ve cut into the root (or rhizome, now that we know better!)

-2) Lemons are grown primarily in California and Arizona.
-(My guess would have been Florida – but they weren’t even close to the number of acres the other two states have dedicated to lemons.)
+- Lemons are grown primarily in California and Arizona.
+(My guess would have been Florida โ but they werenโt even close to the number of acres the other two states have dedicated to lemons.)
 They produce 95% of the lemons consumed in the United States.

-5) Each lemon holds on average three tablespoons of juice.
+- Each lemon holds, on average, three tablespoons of juice.

-8) Miners in the gold-rush of 1849 paid a premium price for lemons because they helped prevent scurvy.
-California is one of the top producing states of lemons because of this demand.
+- Miners in the gold rush of 1849 paid a premium price for lemons because they helped prevent scurvy.
+Because of this demand, California is one of the top-producing states of lemons.

 How to Store Fresh Lemons

 When purchasing lemons, choose the fruits that are heavy for their size.
-Pick the ones with smooth skin free of soft spots.
+Pick the fruit with smooth skin free of soft spots.

-Store lemons 4 to 6 weeks in the refrigerator.
-Lemons will keep 7 to 10 days at room temperature.
+Store lemons for 4 to 6 weeks in the refrigerator.
+Lemons will keep for 7 to 10 days at room temperature.

 When to drink lemon ginger tea?

-You can drink lemon ginger tea all day long like I do.
+You can drink lemon ginger tea all day long as I do.
 The optimal time to drink is on an empty stomach first thing in the morning.

-Does lemon ginger tea help with acid reflux?
+Does this detoxing lemon tea help with acid reflux?

-Yes it does.
-Lemon ginger tea will help ease the symptoms of acid reflux and acts as an anti-inflammatory in your body.
+Yes, it does.
+Lemon-ginger tea will help ease acid reflux symptoms and act as an anti-inflammatory in your body.
+It will also help with upset stomachs.

-Be careful about drinking too much though.
+Be careful about drinking too much of this herbal tonic.
 It can aggravate your symptoms if you consume too much ginger.

 The answer is a big YES!
-The combination of lemon (lots of vitamin C) and ginger (which helps loosen congestion and provides relief to a sore throat) is the perfect combination to get you back on your feet again.
+The combination of lemon (lots of vitamin C) and ginger (which helps loosen congestion and relieves a sore throat) is the perfect combination to get you back on your feet again.
 It’s also a natural pain reliever that helps with muscle soreness.

-I was at my sister’s house one Christmas and we all came down with the flu.
+I was at my sister’s house one Christmas, and we all had the flu.
 Mugs of homemade lemon ginger tea were everywhere.
-Once you try this amazing beverage, it will be your go-to drink for when you’re not feeling well.
+Once you try this amazing beverage, it will be your go-to drink when you’re not feeling well.

 Can lemon ginger tea help you lose weight?

 Lemon juice is amazing for your body.
-Loaded with vitamins and minerals, lemon juice give your system a nutritional boost.
+Loaded with vitamins and minerals, lemon juice gives your system a nutritional boost.

 Your liver will love you if you drink lemon juice.
-The liver needs all the help it can get with the food choices we put in our body.
+The liver needs all the help it can get with the food choices we put in our bodies.

 The combination of lemon juice and fresh ginger helps detox the body and will help aid in weight loss.